Sports are back!

 In addition to financial penalties and time served in jail, your driving record will be dinged as well; to that point, you could lose your license through suspension or revoking, and have a breath interlock device installed on your vehicle.

 We do not condone drinking-and-driving and you should never do it.
 However, we all have lapses in judgment and if you were charged with a DUI, you need to take the charges seriously.
 Even if you did not hurt someone (this time), you could have and the ramifications could be long-lasting (if not permanent).

 For some, a DUI charge could cost them their job, their financial security, their loved ones, or the life of someone else (depending on the encounter).
 Do your best to avoid drinking-and-driving at all costs.
 If you end up with a DUI charge, contact an experienced criminal defense attorney who can help you navigate the minefield of laws regarding driving under the influence.

 Schedule a Confidential Consultation with Alabama Criminal Defense Lawyer Tim Fleming

-If you have been charged with a DUI in Alabama, you should contact us immediately.
-To speak with us confidentially, call us at (251) 304-0888 or use our online contact form.
+If you have been charged with a DUI in Alabama, you should contact me immediately.
+To speak with me confidentially, call me at (251) 304-0888 or use the online contact form.